Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Robust null hypothesis tests

-Hence, a test that satisfies (\ref{eq:defrobustnull}) is a valid NHST test at significance level $\alpha$, independently of the stopping rule used.
+Hence, a test that satisfies (\ref{eq:defrobustnull}) is a valid NHST test at each fixed significance level $\alpha$, independently of the stopping rule used.
 If a researcher can obtain a maximum of $n$ observations, the probability of incorrectly selecting the complex model will remain bounded away from one, regardless of the actual number of observations made.

-It is well-known that Bayes factor model selection provides a robust null hypothesis test with $t(\alpha) = \alpha$ for {\em all\/} fixed $\alpha$ between 0 and 1, as long as $\cM_0$ is a singleton.
+It is well-known that Bayes factor model selection provides a robust null hypothesis test if we set $t(\alpha) = \alpha$, as long as $\cM_0$ is a singleton.
 In other words, we may view the output of BFMS as a `robust' variation of the $p$-value.
 This was already noted by \cite{Edwards1963} and interpreted as a frequentist justification for BFMS; it also follows immediately from the following result. \\ \